 What is P.I.I. and Why Should I Care?

 The definition of personally identifiable information—PII for short--varies from one person to another.
-Each of the 50 states has its own opinion, too, since legislatures individually define PII in data breach reporting laws.
+State laws can vary on how they define PII in data breach reporting laws.

 To guard PII, you need to know which data has value to a criminal.
 Your name and date of birth top the list.
-Social Security Numbers (SSN)—nearly impossible to replace if compromised—are a no-brainer.
+Social Security Numbers (SSN)—nearly impossible to replace if compromised.
 But there are other documents and records often overlooked.
 It's time for a scavenger hunt to nail down your own data trove, and slash your risk of identity theft.

 What Do You Consider Identifiable?